RooneyMcNibNug/sysadmin-resources/README.md

 + [endoflife.date](https://endoflife.date/) - "This site maintains quick links for checking End Of Life dates for various tools and technologies."

 + [Regex For Noobs (like me!) - An Illustrated Guide](https://www.janmeppe.com/blog/regex-for-noobs/) - Gentle guide to using regular expressions (with illustrations, like it says)

++ [PowerShell equivalents for common Linux/bash commands](https://mathieubuisson.github.io/powershell-linux-bash/) - Transitioning from bash to Powershell (or visa-versa) can be somehwat jarring, and this guide might serve as a helping hand.

 + ["This is what I tell people to do.."](https://www.reddit.com/r/linuxadmin/comments/2s924h/how_did_you_get_your_start/cnnw1ma/) - an intensive skill-testing build/config to-do given as a response to an question on how someone could get started with understanding linux system admin work (based on an old version of CentOS but still applicable as far as I can see.)